Depression: Supporting a family member or friend

 Identify warning signs of worsening depression

 Everyone experiences depression differently.
+Observe your loved one.
 Learn how depression affects your family member or friend — and learn what to do when it gets worse.
-Observe your loved one.
-Consider these issues:

-- What are the typical signs and symptoms of depression in your family member or friend?
+- What are the typical signs and symptoms of depression in your relative or friend?

 - What behaviors or language do you observe when depression is worse?